tallenglish/HyperComplex/README.md

 ### **`HyperComplex Graphical Methods`**

-For the `HyperComplex.plot()` method, which produces images so we can visualize the multiplication tables with a diverging colormap.
-Red values are positive, blue values are negative.
+The `HyperComplex.plot()` method, which produces  images so we can visualize the multiplication tables with either one or two colormaps.
+Using the default options and diverging colurmap, `red` displays positive values, `blue`  negative values.
 For example, with the complex numbers 1 => least red, i => most red, -1 => least blue, -i => most blue.

+For a full list of supported colormaps supported by , please visit [Matplotlib Colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html)

+Options:

+- `filename="P{order}.{filetype}"` : images filename E.g. P3.png
+- `filetype="png"` : the file extension used above.
+- `figsize=6.0` : figure size in inches.
+- `figdpi=100.0` : figure dpi (pixels per inch).
+- `colormap="RdBu_r"` : the matpltlib colormap to use for positives and diverging graphs.
+- `ncolormap="PiYG_r"` : the matplotlib colormap to use for negatives.
+- `diverging=False` : use diverging colormap.
+- `negatives=False` : show negative values using ncolormap above (ignored if diverging used).
+- `show=False` : show figure to screen.
+- `save=False` : save figure to disk.

-Additionally, for the smaller algebras, we can construct the [Cayley Graph](http://en.wikipedia.org/wiki/Cayley_graph) using `HyperComplex.graph()` as shown below for quaternions.
-Both methods gain the order from the parent class calling it.
+For the smaller algebras (up to Sedenion), we can construct the [Cayley Graph](http://en.wikipedia.org/wiki/Cayley_graph) using `HyperComplex.graph()` to display the various rotations of various imaginary indices as shown below for quaternions.

+When displaying edges, the color of the edge will be the same as the vertex points they relate to, E.g. `i` will always be `red`, `j` will be `green` and so on.
+Negative rotations will be displayed in a darker variant of the color to stand out.

+Options:

+- `filename="G{order}.{filetype}"` : images filename E.g. G3.png.
+- `filetype="png"` : the file extension used above.
+- `figsize=6.0` : figure size in inches.
+- `figdpi=100.0` : figure dpi (pixels per inch).
+- `fontsize=14` : font size used for labels.
+- `element="e"` : used when displaying as string, but not translating to index.
+- `indices="1ijkLIJKmpqrMPQRnstuNSTUovwxOVWX"` : used to translate indicies.
+- `layers="..."` : select which rotations to display, can be positive or negative.
+- `translate=False` : tranlates the indicies for easy reading.
+- `positives=False` : show all positive translations.
+- `negatives=False` : show all negative rotations.
+- `directed=True` : show arrows indicating direction of rotation.
+- `translate=False` : tranlates the indicies for easy reading.
+- `showall=False` : show all rotations.
+- `show=False` : show figure to screen.
+- `save=False` : save figure to disk.

 ### **`Complex Numbers`**